valentinavallalta/cs124-lab2/design/design.md

 intuitive.
 When to do items are too long and don't fit on the line, the first part appears and there is an ellipse at the end to indicate that there is more text there.
 The final feature we added was to make the title of the list editable.
 This can fit the users needs more.
 The default is "To Do List" but this way users can change it to "Grocery List" or any other title to fit their needs.
+When adding features for multiple lists, we took inspiration againf from the Remind
+App and also from the Notes App.
+We decided to have a homepage with all the current lists written in a list.
+From this home page, a user can click on a list to enter it.
+Users can also delete lists with the "x" button, similar to before and they can add lists with a "+" button at the bottom.
+The design of this homepage has many similar aspects to a To Do List page to keep uniformity amongst pages in our app.

 #### Images: